Hot Lead and Cold Feet: Plot

-Mayor Ragsdale (Darren McGavin) and Sheriff Denver Kid (Don Knotts) meet wealthy businessman Jasper Bloodshy (Jim Dale) and his English butler Mansfield (John Williams) on the outskirts of the Wild Western town of Bloodshy in the Arizona territory.
+Mayor Ragsdale and Sheriff Denver Kid meet wealthy businessman Jasper Bloodshy and his English butler Mansfield on the outskirts of the Wild Western town of Bloodshy in the Arizona territory.
 Mansfield reveals that Bloodshy's doctors indicate he is severely ill and will die within two days.
 Surveying the land he will leave to his heirs, Bloodshy shocks the mayor and sheriff by revealing that in addition to his infamous gunslinger son Wild Billy, he has another son named Eli.
 Bloodshy's wife returned home to England with this second son after childbirth.
 After revealing that he wrote a new will to include both sons, a huge gust of wind blows Bloodshy into a gorge, presumably to his death.

-Living in Philadelphia, Eli Bloodshy (also played by Jim Dale) works as a Salvation Army missionary with two orphan children named Roxanne (Debbie Lytton) and Marcus (Michael Sharrett).
+Living in Philadelphia, Eli Bloodshy works as a Salvation Army missionary with two orphan children named Roxanne and Marcus.
 When he receives a telegram informing him both that he has a father and that this father recently died, Eli travels to Bloodshy with Roxanne and Marcus to claim his inheritance.

-In the town of Bloodshy, Billy (also played by Dale) has earned a reputation as a hot-headed gunslinger who local residents fear.
+In the town of Bloodshy, Billy has earned a reputation as a hot-headed gunslinger who local residents fear.
 Mayor Ragsdale—who also owns the local saloon—recruits a group of local outlaws, the Snead brothers, to prevent Eli from arriving in Bloodshy to claim his inheritance.

 Eli's stagecoach is held up by the outlaws.
 Unaware that Jasper's other son is a twin, the two Sneads mistake Eli for Billy.
 The Sneads return to town, but cause the stagecoach to run off, leaving Eli, Marcus and Roxanne stranded.
-Heading to Bloodshy by foot, they join Jenny Willingham (Karen Valentine), a teacher who is also headed for Bloodshy to start a school.
+Heading to Bloodshy by foot, they join Jenny Willingham, a teacher who is also headed for Bloodshy to start a school.

 Mansfield visits town to present Jasper Bloodshy's will to Sheriff Denver for delivery to Mayor Ragsdale, as Ragsdale will serve as the executor of Bloodshy's estate.
 The reading of the will reveals that a winner-takes-all contest—the "Bloody Bloodshy Trail"—is involved in awarding the inheritance, including the town, the surrounding land, and an immense fortune.

 Upon arriving in the rough-and-tumble town, Eli meets Billy during a stand-off in the saloon.
 Both soon realize they are identical twins.
 Ragsdale tells the brothers that their father's will provides for a contest to determine which brother will receive the entire inheritance.
 Billy and his supporters laugh off the suggestion, believing that Billy easily will win.